This information has been reviewed and updated on May 11, 2023.

-Suboxone® (a common brand of buprenorphine/naloxone), is a partial opioid used in medication-assisted treatment (MAT) for opioid use disorder (OUD) to help relieve cravings (1) and withdrawal symptoms (2) without producing any euphoric effects once the stable dose is reached.
+Suboxone®, a common brand of buprenorphine/naloxone, is a partial opioid used in medication-assisted treatment (MAT) for opioid use disorder (OUD) to help relieve cravings and withdrawal symptoms without producing any euphoric effects once the stable dose is reached.
 This way, you can feel mentally and physically well and remain clear-headed all day.
-It also lowers the chances of relapse (3) and reduces the chances of overdose death by 70-80% as long as you keep taking it.
-(4)
+It also lowers the chances of relapse and reduces the chances of overdose death by 70-80% as long as you keep taking it.

-It’s important to note that you DO have to be careful when taking the first dose, and it’s best to do it as directed by the prescribing provider in order to avoid a bad reaction (called precipitated withdrawal).
+While Suboxone is available through telehealth providers for convenient access at home, it’s best to start it as directed by the prescribing provider to avoid a bad reaction called precipitated withdrawal.
 That’s where your dedicated Ophelia care team comes in.
-Comprised of a prescribing clinician, nurse, and care coordinator, your team will help you get on Suboxone comfortably and safely.
-We’ll discuss:
+Composed of a prescribing clinician, nurse, and care coordinator, your team will help you get on Suboxone comfortably and safely.

-You do have to be in mild withdrawal in order to take Suboxone, which means waiting between 12–24 hours after last using opioids — although for short-acting opioids like heroin, you may only need to wait about 12–16 hours since they’re eliminated from your bloodstream faster than long-acting opioids like methadone (where you have to wait 17–48 hours).
-(5) However, if you’ve been using drugs containing fentanyl, you may need to wait longer than expected and take additional medications in the meantime.
+You do have to be in mild withdrawal in order to take Suboxone, which means waiting between 12–24 hours after last using opioids.
+For short-acting opioids, like heroin, you may only need to wait about 12–16 hours since these drugs leave your bloodstream faster than long-acting opioids, like methadone.
+The wait time for long-acting opioids is 17–48 hours.
+However, if you’ve been using drugs containing fentanyl, you may need to wait longer than expected and take additional medications in the meantime.

-Common symptoms of withdrawal may include diarrhea, nausea, abdominal cramps, fever/sweating, anxiety, insomnia, and muscle aches/pain/spasms, but when you progress through induction with the support and expertise of a doctor at Ophelia, you’ll be better positioned to manage these symptoms with additional medications and frequent check-ins with an experienced induction specialist.
+Common symptoms of withdrawal include diarrhea, nausea, abdominal cramps, fever or sweating, anxiety, insomnia, and muscle aches, pain, and spasms.
+But when you progress through induction with the support and expertise of a doctor at Ophelia, you’ll be better positioned to manage these symptoms with additional medications and frequent check-ins with an experienced induction specialist.

-Because of this withdrawal requirement, one of the most frequently asked questions we get is the amount of time it takes for a dose of Suboxone to kick in on that first day.
-Here’s what you need to know:
+Because of the withdrawal requirement, we’re often asked how long it takes for a dose of Suboxone to kick in on that first day.
+Here’s what you need to know.

 - It starts to work quickly — about 20–60 minutes after the first dose — and achieves its maximum effects at around 100 minutes (1 hour 40 minutes).
-This can be sustained for many hours.
-(6)
+The effects can be sustained for many hours.

 - There are two main versions of Suboxone (buprenorphine/naloxone): sublingual tablets or sublingual films.
-Both need to be dissolved under the tongue, but because some tablets take longer to dissolve than the strips, it can also influence how long it takes the medication to kick in.
+Both need to be dissolved under the tongue.
+Since some tablets take longer to dissolve than the strips, the form you take can also influence how long it takes the medication to kick in.